Green Beret · 30 Years Experience

 A Green Beret's Promise to Your Family

 In the military, Sgt.
 Pike was trained to never leave anyone behind.
-That principle did not stay on the battlefield — it followed him into the courtroom.
+That principle did not stay on the battlefield.
+It followed him into the courtroom.
 He treats every wrongful death case as a personal mission.
 Your family trusted your loved one to come home safe.
 A trucking company's negligence took that away.
 Sgt.
 Pike takes that personally.

 For 30 years, he has held negligent trucking companies accountable for the devastation they cause.
 He understands the grief, the anger, and the overwhelming sense of injustice that families experience after losing someone in a preventable truck accident.
 He channels that into relentless case preparation, aggressive negotiation, and a willingness to go to trial when the insurance company refuses to do what is right.